Export Requirements by Country and Jurisdiction (N-Z)

 Certification Requirements

-These instructions establish and implement a procedure, which will assure national uniformity in the completion and issuance of the USDC Seafood Inspection program the Health Certificate for exports of fishery products/ molluscan shellfish intended for human consumption unique to the product and shipment to Taiwan.
+These instructions establish and implement a procedure to ensure national uniformity in the completion and issuance of the USDC Seafood Inspection Program Health Certificate for exports of fishery products/molluscan shellfish intended for human consumption, specific to Taiwan’s import requirements.

-Export of molluscan shellfish require an export health certificate to enter the Taiwan.
-The specific harvest/growing state and location information must be provided in Box I.28 of the export health certificate.
+Molluscan shellfish exports already require a health certificate.
+The specific harvest/growing state and location must be noted in Box I.28 of the certificate.

 Acts and Regulations